-This school abides by the provisions of the Buckley Amendment with respect to the rights of non-custodial parents.
+This school abides by the provisions of the Buckley Amendment concerning the rights of non-custodial parents.
 In the absence of a court order to the contrary, a school will provide the non-custodial parent with reasonable access to academic records and other necessary school information regarding his or her child.
 If there is a court order specifying that there is to be no information given, it is the custodial parent’s responsibility to provide the school with a court-certified copy of the court order.

 This school is authorized under Federal law to enroll nonimmigrant students.

-Preschool & Kindergarten registration for the subsequent school term typically begins at the start of the second semester; a non-refundable application fee MUST be paid at the time of application.
-The Registration fee will be assessed when Online Enrollment is submitted.
+Current and newly accepted student enrollment for the subsequent school term typically begins at the start of the second semester; a non-refundable application fee MUST be paid at the time of application.
+The enrollment fee will be assessed when the enrollment packet is submitted.

 To ensure the needs of a transfer student can be met at IC, the following guidelines should be followed:

 - Student records from the previous school should be accessible for review by the Student Advisory Committee.

 - Conference with a member of the Student Advisory Committee.

 - Reference letter from prior school should be available upon request.

 - Please note that the administration at the previous school will be contacted upon application at IC School.

 TUITION AND FEES

-IC is operated on funds generated from payment of tuition and fees as established each fiscal year.
+IC is operated on funds generated from the payment of tuition and fees as established each fiscal year.
 The current Tuition and Fees Schedule is available on our website: Admission/Tuition and Fees Schedule

 - Parents must select a tuition and fee payment schedule prior to any student beginning classes.